-Structural biology, and in particular scattering based techniques making use of X-rays and electrons, has provided high-resolution insight in the structure and function of molecules, molecular assemblies, and cells.
-Despite a lot of advances in instrumentation, radiation damage limits high resolution imaging of biological material using conventional X-ray or electron based approaches.
-X-ray free-electron lasers (FELs) exceed the peak brilliance of conventional synchrotrons by almost 10 billion times.
+Structural biology, and in particular scattering-based techniques making use of X-rays and electrons, have provided high-resolution insight in the structure and function of molecules, molecular assemblies, and cells.
+Despite a lot of advances in instrumentation, radiation damage limits high resolution imaging of biological material using conventional X-ray or electron based approaches and can change in particular redox sensitive cofactors, compromising chemical insight in reaction mechanisms.
+X-ray free-electron lasers (XFELs) exceed the peak brilliance of conventional synchrotrons by almost 10 billion times.
 They promise to break the nexus between radiation damage, sample size, and resolution by providing extremely intense femtosecond X-ray pulses that pass the sample before the onset of significant radiation damage.

 The performance of instrumentation for the precise biochemical characterization of proteins has increased dramitically in recent years, primarily as a result of improvements in computer hardware.
 This is particularly obvious in the field of mass spectrometry, where newer instruments show increases in resolution and sensitivty of more than 1000-fold over instruments dating from the year 2000, and in robotics, where sophisticated as well as dedicated instruments have become affordable and usable, even for small groups of users.

 The discovery of anammox bacteria in the 1990's has dramatically changed our understanding of the global nitrogen cycle.
 These bacteria perform ANaerobic AMMonium Oxidation (ANAMMOX), combining ammonium with nitrite into molecular dinitrogen (N2) and water, yielding energy for the cell.
 This process relies on highly unusual intermediates such as hydrazine.
 We are studying the molecular mechanism of the ANAMMOX process using structural biology.[mehr]